-- It supports geographical mobility and life-long learning.
+- It supports cross-border mobility and life-long learning.

 - Transparency intensifies trustfulness; as a result, adopting the qualification frameworks can promote the support of already existing procedures aiming at the mutual acceptance of qualifications.